rich-newman/typescript-analyzer/README.md

 The current default tslint.json contains all of the recommended rules and settings for TSLint 5.2.0.
 All of the rules have been added individually, rather than use the simpler 'extends' syntax that the file supports ("extends": "tslint:recommended").
 This is because it's easier to enable or disable a rule without referring to the documentation in this format.
 This also allows you to more easily set the severity of an individual rule (see below).
 You are of course free to change your tslint.json to use the 'extends' syntax.

+**If you installed an earlier version of the TypeScript Analyzer than 1.2 then you will need to reset your tslint.json to enable the new rules** ('Tools/TypeScript Analyzer/Reset TypeScript Analyzer Settings').

 ### TSLint Errors/Warnings and defaultSeverity

 TSLint now has its own errors and warnings.
 However TSLint 'errors' are different from the usual errors in Visual Studio in the sense that they are not serious problems that will halt a build.
 Trailing whitespace is by default an 'error' in TSLint for example.